 When Times are Tough, Communicate with Your Child's Teacher

-Also, remember that teachers are really wanting to see us all succeed with this.
-Instead of pushing through, why not email or your child’s teacher and ask them for advice?
-They are there to help us – use the wonderful resource that you have in your child’s teacher.
-Don’t push through tough moments and cause a rift between you and your child.
+One coronavirus homeschool tip I try to keep in mind is to remember that teachers are really wanting to see us all succeed with this.
+Instead of pushing through, why not email or your child's teacher and ask them for advice?
+They are there to help us – use the wonderful resource that you have in your child's teacher.
+Don't push through tough moments and cause a rift between you and your child.

 Brandy firmly believes that at the end of the day, what's most important, what's eternal, is that the heart of her child has been touched and moved.
 A grade, a number on a piece of paper, only tells a tiny part of the picture.
 Your child's emotional and mental health tells a much more accurate story.

 Plus, your relationship with your child is a huge priority.
 No school assignment is worth a fight.
 Yes, stay firm, stay consistent and be the parent to teach them to follow through, but just understand that they can still finish their work and be flexible at the same time.

 Tip 5 – No Need to Recreate the School Classroom at Home

 Homeschooling is very different from a classroom.
 As a mom, you've got the dog, laundry, dinner cooking, some are working from home, all while you're trying to help them do their schoolwork.
 Teachers don't have all of those distractions in the classroom.
 They've also got 20 other children (God bless them!) so everything takes MUCH longer at school than it does at home.

 They have to have very structured and scheduled days because of the number of students they have.
 At home, those things can be much more relaxed!
 A strict schedule like that isn't needed.
 They enjoy a lot more playtime and free time AND still be learning.

 Tip 6 – Go Easy on Yourself and Your Children